O'Hare International Airport

-Chicago O'Hare International Airport is the primary international airport serving Chicago, Illinois, United States, located on the city's Northwest Side, approximately 17 mi northwest of the Loop business district.
-The airport is operated by the Chicago Department of Aviation and covering 7627 acre.
-O'Hare has non-stop flights to 249 destinations in North America, South America, the Caribbean, Europe, Africa, Asia, the Middle East and the North Atlantic region as of Summer 2024.
-As of 2024, O'Hare is considered the most connected airport in the United States, and fifth most connected airport in the world.
-It is also the world's fourth busiest airport and 16th largest airport.
-It is the airport with the most runways in the world.
+Chicago O'Hare International Airport is the primary international airport serving Chicago, Illinois, United States, located on the city's Northwest Side, approximately 17 mi northwest of downtown.
+The airport is operated by the Chicago Department of Aviation and covers 7627 acre.
+It is the airport with the most runways in the world, with eight.

 Designed to be the successor to Chicago's Midway International Airport, itself once nicknamed the "busiest square mile in the world", O'Hare began as an airfield serving a Douglas manufacturing plant for C-54 military transports during World War II.
 It was renamed Orchard Field Airport in the mid-1940s and assigned the IATA code ORD.
 In 1949, it was renamed after aviator Edward "Butch" O'Hare, the U.S. Navy's first Medal of Honor recipient during World War II.
 As the first major airport planned after World War II, O'Hare's innovative design pioneered concepts such as concourses, direct highway access to the terminal, jet bridges, and underground refueling systems.

 O'Hare became famous during the jet age, holding the distinction as the world's busiest airport by passenger traffic from 1963 to 1998.
 It still ranks as one of the busiest airports in the world, according to the Airports Council International rankings.
-In 2019, O'Hare had 919,704 aircraft movements, averaging 2,520 per day, the most of any airport in the world, in part because of a large number of regional flights.
+In 2025, O'Hare had more than 857,000 aircraft movements, averaging 2,340 per day, the most of any airport in the world.
+O'Hare has non-stop flights to 249 destinations in North America, South America, the Caribbean, Europe, Africa, Asia, Oceania, the Middle East and the North Atlantic region as of summer 2024.
+As of 2024, O'Hare is considered the most connected airport in the United States, and fifth most connected airport in the world.

 On the ground, road access to the airport is offered by airport shuttle, bus, the Chicago "L", or taxis.
-Interstate 190 (Kennedy Expressway) goes directly into the airport.
-O'Hare is a hub for American Airlines and United Airlines (which is headquartered in Willis Tower), as well as an operating base for Frontier Airlines and Spirit Airlines.
+The Kennedy Expressway goes directly into the airport.
+O'Hare is a hub for American Airlines and United Airlines (which is headquartered in Willis Tower), as well as an operating base for Frontier Airlines.